 A deep inhale through your diaphragm and a long exhale reduces levels of the stress hormone cortisol when compared to breathing at a quicker cadence, according to a study in Frontiers in Psychology.

 4. Sip green tea

-Make a steaming cup of green tea to beat an afternoon slump, says Umadevi Naidoo, MD, director of Nutritional & Lifestyle Psychiatry at Massachusetts General Hospital.
+Make a steaming cup of green tea to beat an afternoon slump, says Umadevi Naidoo, MD, director of Nutritional & Lifestyle Psychiatry at Massachusetts General Hospital and author of This is Your Brain on Food.
 Green tea contains L-theanine, a phytochemical that promotes relaxation, research shows.

 5. Give yourself a pep talk